 Amoxil is a brand that carries the drug amoxicillin, an antibiotic used to treat a variety of bacterial infections.
-This medicine is capable of treating the infections resulting from bacteria that cause pneumonia, urinary, throat, ear nose and skin infection, tonsillitis, gonorrhea and bronchitis.
-In some cases this pill is also used in conjunction with another antibiotic medication to cure stomach ulcers that are caused by H.pylori infection.
+This medicine is capable of treating the infections resulting from bacteria that cause pneumonia, urinary, throat, ear nose and skin infection, tonsillitis, gonorrhea, and bronchitis.
+In some cases, this pill is also used in conjunction with another antibiotic medication to cure stomach ulcers that are caused by H.pylori infection.
 This penicillin antibiotic kills the bacteria and prevents them from multiplying in number.
-However, it is important to note that this pill only treats infection caused by bacteria but does not work for infections caused by virus.
+However, it is important to note that this pill only treats infection caused by bacteria but does not work for infections caused by a virus.
 Some common viral infections include flu and colds.

 How to take Amoxil

 Amoxil medicine is dispensed in the form of tablets (dry or chewable), capsules and powder that is meant only for oral suspension.
 The dosage recommendation of this pill depends on the bacterial infection to be treated.
 It is best to consult a doctor to get the individual dosage recommendations for Amoxil.
 It is important to stick to the guidelines provided by your health care facilitator.

 In general, this pill can be taken twice or three times a day with/without food.
 If consumed in liquid form it can be mixed with juices or baby food.
 The liquid suspension should be shacked thoroughly to distribute the medicine evenly.
 The liquid form can be stored in a refrigerator but should be disposed of if not used within 14 days from the preparation.
 The chewable tablet should be chewed completely before swallowing the medicine.

 Just as with other antibiotics, this pill should also be taken for the whole prescribed duration without discontinuing it abruptly.
 If a discontinuation happens, there is a chance for the bacteria to develop a resistance towards the medication and at certain times the infection might even return.